trinodb/trino/docs/src/main/sphinx/routines/examples.md

 introduction](/routines/introduction), the following sections show numerous examples of valid SQL routines.
-The routines are suitable as [inline routines](routine-inline) or [catalog routines](routine-catalog), after adjusting the name and adjusting the example invocations.
+The routines are suitable as [inline routines](routine-inline) or [catalog routines](routine-catalog), after adjusting the name and the example invocations.

 The examples combine numerous supported statements.
 Refer to the specific statement documentation for further details: